Applicants must receive a foreign degree, either an undergraduate or professional degree, prior to matriculation into Mizzou Law.

 - Two letters of recommendation (up to four are accepted), preferably from professors or individuals who can attest to an applicant’s academic abilities.
 There is no specific form required for letters of recommendation.
 Letters can be submitted through CAS (recommended) or directly to the Mizzou Law Admissions Office.

 - A resume.
-Recommended information includes: education, employment, activities, community service, volunteer efforts, etc. An applicants resume can be as many pages as required to adequately express accomplishments, activities, etc.
+Recommended information includes education, employment, activities, community service, volunteer efforts, etc. An applicants resume can be as many pages as required to adequately express accomplishments, activities, etc.

 - TOEFL score.
 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 For more information on the requirements please refer to this page.

 Mizzou Law encourages applicants to provide in writing whatever they wish the committee to consider.
-An applicants file can be updated at any time including updates in resume and academic performance.
+An applicants file can be updated at any time including resume and academic performance.
 Should the committee wish to speak directly to an applicant, they will be contacted by the admissions office.

 Should an international applicant be admitted to Mizzou Law they will then be required to provide an affidavit of support and supporting bank statement/letter.